 As 2018 comes to a close, we can reflect on the year as a good one for the gambling industry in the USA.
-Many changes have taken place, from online gambling legislation to the introduction of sports betting.
 One of the main takeaways from 2018 is that states are becoming more open to the idea of online casino gaming, something that will hopefully continue in 2019.

 This past year news outlets have been busy covering the gambling landscape in the US We have seen many developments and changes that are positive for both players and operators.
 The staff at OUSC reviewed some of the main events and news that shaped the online gambling industry this year.